Nirmal-Diaz/Business-Manager/etc/knownBugs.md

 #Known Bugs
 * Text box inside loginScreenView doesn't focus immediately
+* Most of the pointer-based events won't work with touch screens on Chrome (entirely a Chrome bug)

 #Solved
 * Closing a card won't close its child popUpCards